It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

 Here you can see Digital Funnel ranking in the Local Map Pack for the search term “SEO Cork”

 Know that we know the importance of reviews for SEO, but how can they be used to achieve higher rankings?
 This is where things become more complicated.
-Here’s some tips on how to make online reviews one of your biggest weapons.
+Here are some tips on how to make online reviews one of your biggest weapons.

 Gather Positive Reviews